Sonic Mania: Plot

-After the events of Sonic 3 & Knuckles, Sonic and Tails detect a powerful energy reading on Angel Island and board their biplane, the Tornado, to investigate.
+After the events of Sonic & Knuckles, Sonic and Tails detect a powerful energy reading on Angel Island and board their biplane, the Tornado, to investigate.
 However, Dr. Eggman sends an elite group of EggRobos to reach the signal before Sonic and Tails.
 The EggRobos excavate the source of the signal, a magical gemstone called the Phantom Ruby, just as Sonic and Tails arrive.
 The EggRobos gain new powers from the ruby, becoming the Hard-Boiled Heavies, and send Sonic, Tails, and the island's guardian, Knuckles, through zones the trio have previously visited where they pursue Eggman to prevent him from using the ruby's power for evil, clashing with him and the Heavies along the way.

 Sonic and his allies discover that Eggman has used the Phantom Ruby's power to retake control of Little Planet from Sonic CD.
 They board Eggman's robotic fortress, defeat him and the Heavies, and escape just as it explodes.
 If all seven Chaos Emeralds are collected while playing as Sonic, the Phantom Ruby transports him and Eggman to another dimension.
 There, the Heavies' leader, Heavy King, betrays Eggman and takes the ruby, imbuing himself with power; Eggman attacks the Heavy to try to reclaim it.
 Sonic uses the Chaos Emeralds to become Super Sonic and fights Eggman and the Heavy King separately to keep the ruby out of their possession.
 After the battle, the Phantom Ruby reacts with the Emeralds, negating Sonic's super state and creating a wormhole that engulfs itself and Sonic as Little Planet vanishes.

+Sonic Mania Plus

+Upon returning to his world, Sonic is transported to Angel Island, where he comes across Mighty the Armadillo and Ray the Flying Squirrel.
+He then encounters the Hard-Boiled Heavies, who are damaged from their fights against Sonic and his friends.
+The Heavy King grabbed the Phantom Ruby and used its power to take Sonic and his four friends back to the beginning of their adventure in the game.
+Sonic and his friends travel through the areas again, but differently this time.

+After defeating Eggman and the Heavies again, if all seven Chaos Emeralds are collected again, the Phantom Ruby makes Eggman's robotic fortress explode again.
+However, this time, Sonic and his allies use the Chaos Emeralds to activate their super forms to escape while Eggman is sent into a portal created by the Phantom Ruby.
+Sonic and his friends celebrate their victory in a bar in the desert, but the Heavy King surprises them.